xenione/usecase-loader/README.md

 Place **initLoaders** **onActivityCreated()** Fragment Or OnCreate() Activity.

-Keep in mind that loader is in the activity or fragment scope.
+Keep in mind that loader is in the activity scope.

 You can destroy loaders calling **destroyLoader()**, alternatively, just cancel task invoke **cancelLoader()**.